Updated June 8, 2026.

-The Unique Challenge of Financial PR
+The Unique Challenge Of Financial PR

 Unlike other sectors, finance deals with intangible products, abstract metrics, and consumer trust at scale.
-A restaurant can recover from a bad Yelp review; a bank may never recover from a viral scandal.
+A restaurant can recover from a bad Yelp review.
+A bank may never recover from a viral scandal.
 Financial communications must navigate complexity, emotion, skepticism, and regulatory constraints.
 When financial PR fails, it usually collapses along one or more of these fault lines.

 Case Study 1: Goldman Sachs — "Doing God's Work" (2009)

 In 2009, as the world emerged from the wreckage of the financial crisis, Goldman Sachs CEO Lloyd Blankfein told The Sunday Times his firm was "doing God's work."
-To millions who had lost jobs, homes, and savings in part due to Wall Street's reckless behavior, this read as detached arrogance.
+To millions who had lost jobs, homes, and savings in part due to Wall Street's behavior, this read as detached arrogance.

 What went wrong: Tone-deafness at a moment requiring contrition.
 The quote overshadowed any positive messaging and crystallized public distrust in elite bankers.

 Impact: It became a rallying cry for financial reform advocates and fueled populist resentment that shaped the regulatory environment for years.
+AI engines still surface the quote when answering questions about Goldman's post-crisis reputation.

 Case Study 2: Wells Fargo — The Fake Accounts Scandal (2016)